Company logo | Codica

 UI frameworks for Android mobile apps:

 • Android UI has templates for faster building user interfaces.
-This Android tech stack provides action bars and content areas: view control, content area, main action bar, and split action bar.
+It provides action bars and content areas: view control, content area, main action bar, and split action bar.

-• Jetpack Compose is a framework that helps to create the UI.
-The main benefits of using this tech stack are simpler code, powerful tools, and intuitive Kotlin APIs.
-This modern toolkit for building native apps has a simple UI for Android development.
-Jetpack Compose can quickly bring your app to life without extended code, using appropriate tools and intuitive Kotlin APIs.
+• Jetpack Compose has simple code, powerful tools, and intuitive Kotlin APIs.
+It's a modern toolkit for building native apps with a simple UI for Android.
+Jetpack Compose can quickly bring your app to life without extended code.
+Jetpack Compose is an intuitive and powerful UI framework.
+Watch the video to see how it works.

 Technology stack for iOS apps